-Therefore, while there seems to be a recognition of the importance of adopting new technologies this does not appear to have yet fully manifested itself into an appetite for wider budgetary prioritisation.
+Therefore, our conclusion would seem to be that there is a recognition of the importance of adopting new technologies which has not yet fully manifested itself into an appetite for wider budgetary prioritisation.

 Interviews also helped to identify further key reasons for this mixed view on the long-term strategy and expected success of these new technologies, including: current immaturity and risks associated with some of the technologies; the need for current investment to be directed to remediate or maintain legacy technology platforms; and ongoing regulatory requirements creating a focus on shorter-term mandatory priorities.